-- MIT Students: All registered MIT undergraduates in good academic standing, including transfer students.
+- All registered MIT undergraduates in good academic standing, including transfer students.

-- Wellesley College Students: Cross-registered Wellesley undergraduates participating through the MIT-Wellesley Exchange Program.
+- Cross-registered Wellesley College undergraduates participating through the MIT-Wellesley Exchange Program.

-- Students participating in an official MIT Undergraduate Exchange (e.g Cambridge-MIT -CME), during their semester(s) of study at MIT
+- Students participating in an official MIT Undergraduate Exchange during their semester(s) as registered undergraduates at MIT.

 - Undergraduates from institutions other than those listed above.